Introduction to Malbolge

 Building immutable NOPs

-Only some locations have NOPs which can be loaded initially, and will
+Only some locations have NOPs which can be loaded initially, and

-always remain NOPs.
-Such cycles exist
+will always remain NOPs.
+Such cycles

-can be loaded by loading a constant from 129-255, then doing a single
+However, all can be loaded by loading a constant from 129-255,

-rotate (used as a divide by three.)
-This gives numbers in the
+then doing a single rotate (used as a divide by three.)
+This

-range of 43-85 (Note that the numbers must be evenly divisible by three
+gives numbers in the range of 43-85 (Note that the numbers must be

-since the LST will be rotated into the most significant trit).
+evenly divisible by three since the LST will be rotated into the

-Each location has at least one NOP loop that contains one such
+most significant trit).
+Each location has at least one NOP

 Note that in the case of NOPs , as in branches, we do not need to